orientechnologies/orientdb-docs/Incremental-Backup-And-Restore.md

 NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
 If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.

+NOTE: Lucene Indexes are not supported yet in the incremental backup/restore process.
+Once the incremental restore is finished the indexes rebuild is necessary see (here)[https://github.com/orientechnologies/orientdb/issues/5958]

 ## See also
 - [Backup and Restore](Backup-and-Restore.md)
 - [BACKUP DATABASE console command](Console-Command-Backup.md)